-Proposed development sites have come forward through the periodically reviewed SHLAA^{47,} have existing planning permission or are allocations, and are of varying character, being principally brownfield but also using greenfield land to meet specific needs.
-Green Belt options have been tested in the Options Consultation (October 2012) and again through the Green Belt Assessment (October 2013) which has been prepared in light of additional survey work to test their relative merits.
+Proposed development sites have come forward through the periodically reviewed SHLAA^{53,} have existing planning permission or are allocations, and are of varying character, being principally brownfield but also using greenfield land to meet specific needs.
+Green Belt options have been tested in the Options Consultation (October 2012) and again through the Green Belt Assessment (October 2013) which has been prepared in light of additional survey work to test their relative merits, as well as analysis in this Sustainability Appraisal.
 Only those sites within Birmingham's administrative boundary are appraised, notwithstanding the likely need to provide for additional development in the wider City Region to accommodate Birmingham's growth needs.